Adding constraints to BSDEs with Jumps: an alternative to multidimensional reflections: Introduction

 \section{Introduction}

-Since its introduction by Pardoux and Peng in \cite{parpen90}, the notion of Backward Stochastic Differential Equations (BSDEs in short) has been widely extended.
-In particular, it appeared as a very powerful tool to solve partial differential equations (PDE) and corresponding stochastic optimization problems.
+Since their introduction by Pardoux and Peng in \cite{parpen90}, Backward Stochastic Differential Equations (BSDEs in short) have been widely studied.
+In particular, they appear as a very powerful tool to solve partial differential equations (PDEs) and corresponding stochastic optimization problems.
 Several generalizations of this notion are based on the addition of new constraints on the solution.
 First, El Karoui et al. \cite{elketal97} study the case where the component $Y$ is forced to stay above a given process, leading to the notion of reflected BSDEs related to optimal stopping and obstacle problems.
-Motivated by super replication problems under portfolio constraints, Cvitanic et al. \cite{cvikarson98} consider the case where the component $Z$ is constrained to stay in a fixed convex set.
-More recently, Kharroubi et al. \cite{kmpz08} introduce a constraint on the jump component $U$ of the BSDE, providing a representation of solutions to a class of PDE, called quasi-variational inequalities, arising in optimal impulse control problems.
-Generalizing the results of El Karoui et al. \cite{elketal97} in a multi-dimensional framework, Hu and Tang \cite{ht07} followed by Hamad\`ene and Zhang \cite{hz08} consider BSDEs with oblique reflections and connect them with systems of variational inequalities and optimal switching problems.
-Nevertheless, they only consider cases where the switching strategy does not affect the dynamics of the underlying diffusion.
-Our paper introduce the notion of constrained BSDEs with jumps, which offers in particular a nice and natural probabilistic representation for these types of switching problems.
+Motivated by super replication issues under portfolio constraints, Cvitanic et al. \cite{cvikarson98} consider the case where the component $Z$ is constrained to stay in a fixed convex set.
+More recently, Kharroubi et al. \cite{kmpz08} introduce a constraint on the jump component $U$ of the BSDE, providing a representation of solutions for a class of PDE, called quasi-variational inequalities, arising from optimal impulse control problems.
+The generalization of the results of El Karoui et al. \cite{elketal97} to oblique reflections in a multi-dimensional framework was first given in a very special case (e.g. the generator does not depend on z) by Ramasubramanian \cite{ram02}, who studied a BSDE reflected in an orthant.
+Then, Hu and Tang \cite{ht07} followed by Hamad\`ene and Zhang \cite{hz08} consider general BSDEs with oblique reflections and connect them with systems of variational inequalities and optimal switching problems.
+Our paper introduces the notion of constrained BSDEs with jumps, which offers in particular a nice and natural probabilistic representation for these types of switching problems.
 This new notion essentially unifies and extends the notions of constrained BSDE without jumps, BSDE with constrained jumps as well as multidimensional BSDE with oblique reflections.\\